egglestn/quiz/README.md

 # README

 TODO:
-* JS for show /hide answers is broken
 * Guest users need to see something other than blank dashboard
 * Ability to link back to dashboard / homepage from somewhere (!)
 * Section display and links